pmean/build-website/text/07/ConflictingAnalyses.md

 were not imbalanced between the two groups.
 With the logistic regression model, the p-value changed from 0.048 to 0.06.
 The researcher wanted to know if it was appropriate to adjust for covariates in such a small data set.
-Here\'s what I suggested.
+Here's what I suggested.

 If I were you, I would write the paper to include both analyses.
 Point out that the effect seen in your study is marginal (both 0.048 and 0.06